ietf-satp/draft-augusto-api1/draft-augusto-api1.md

 # Security Considerations
 {: #security-considerations}

-We assume a trusted, authenticated, secure, reliable communication channel between the Client and the Gateway (i.e., messages cannot be spoofed and/or altered by an adversary) using TLS/HTTPS [TLS].
+We assume a trusted, authenticated, secure, reliable communication channel between the Client and the Gateway (i.e., messages cannot be spoofed and/or altered by an adversary) using TLS/HTTPS.
+When necessary, to guarantee integrity and non-repudiation of client issued requests or gateway responses, each message contains cryptographic digests and digital signatures of the requests performed.

 --- back